REX2626/Astro-Attack/README.md

 ## TODO:
-Zoom final WIN instead of individual images

-Don't blit objects which will not be on the screen

 Make Enemy ships move around

 Improve asteroid image, add several asteroid images

 Add ship colliding with asteroids

-Add zoom

 Add animation framework